 On January 25, 2008, at 10:57 AM, a fire broke out on the exterior of the top six floors of the Monte Carlo Resort and Casino.
 The fire was on the exterior of the building burning the foam facade.
 The ignition of the facade wall was attributed to welding on a catwalk on the roof.
 The hotel and casino were evacuated with no major injuries or deaths during the fire, which lasted a little more than an hour.
 The hotel remained closed for 21 days and an estimated loss of $100 million due to the fire and resulting closure.

-- On This Date: March 10, 1995, The First Hard Rock Hotel Opens in Las Vegas
+- On This Date: April 3, 1941 The First Resort on the Las Vegas Strip Opened

-- On This Date: March 2, 1999 Mandalay Bay Opened in Las Vegas
+- On This Date: March 31, 2014 the Largest Ferris Wheel opened in Las Vegas – The High Roller